basham/swit-workshop-rxjs/lib/util/rx/README.md

 Similar to the [`fromEvent` operator](https://rxjs-dev.firebaseapp.com/api/index/function/fromEvent), but instead of emitting events from a given target, it emits events from any elements matching the selector within the scope of the given target.

+This makes it easier to listen to events from dynamic DOM elements.
+It also removes the need to attach handlers directly to elements (`<button onclick=${handleClick}>`).
+Separating handlers from the template makes the code more testable.

 ```
 fromEventSelector(target: HTMLElement, selector: String, eventName: String, options?: EventListenerOptions): Observable
 ```